Impacts of Light Pollution

 Lighting seems like a low-impact use of energy.
 But those light bulbs add up fast.
 The U.S. Energy Information Administration estimates that lighting

-is third in the end uses of residential electricity consumption,
+is sixth in the end uses of residential electricity consumption,

-after space cooling and water heating.
+just after refrigeration and clothes dryers.
 Plus, the residential and commercial sectors

 Light pollution is the result of excessive or inappropriate use of artificial lighting at night, in other words, wasteful practices.
 Light pollution is a

 direct consequence of our extravagance with light.

 Continued use of obsolete, unshielded light fixtures and excessively bright lamps perpetuates

 energy waste and contributes to unnecessary energy costs (in billions of dollars)

 Humans are not the only species that relies upon the natural rhythms of day and night, light and dark.
 But we are the only species that disrupts